About Me

 I’m a Computer Science PhD student at NYU’s Courant Institute for Mathematical Sciences, working with Kyunghyun Cho.
 My PhD is supported by NYU’s Dean’s Doctoral Fellowship, and the NSF Graduate Research Fellowship (GRFP).
 Previously, I was an AI Resident at Meta AI (FAIR labs) where I was fortunate to be advised by Mark Ibrahim and Diane Bouchacourt.
 I graduated with departmental distinction from Duke University, where I studied Electrical and Computer Engineering with a concentration in Machine Learning.

-My current work at NYU focuses on building more scalable, general-purpose statistical tools, with the goal of improving the study of modern ML datasets and models.
+My work at NYU focuses on building more scalable, general-purpose statistical tools for problems in causal inference and information theory.

 At FAIR, I studied the reliability of vision-language models (during which I became convinced that we needed better tools to measure datasets).
 My work at FAIR included included studying the increasing divergence between imagenet-based benchmarks and global, crowdsourced data (ICLR 2024), investigating why vision models failed to generalize to images from non-western countries (Spotlight, NeurIPS 2023), and designing metrics for image generation (Outstanding Paper, TiFA workshop ICML 2024).
 I recently shared an overview of this line of work at CVPR’s DemoDiv workshop (slides).

-I became motivated to work in machine learning research (and model reliability more specifically) after experiences building models in healthcare settings.
-At Duke, I worked with Mark Sendak as part of the Duke Institute for Healthcare Innovation (DIHI), to build risk prediction models for severe pregnancy complications, which are now integrated and in silent trials.
+I became motivated to work in machine learning research after experiences building models in healthcare settings.
+At Duke, I worked with Mark Sendak as part of the Duke Institute for Healthcare Innovation (DIHI), to build risk prediction models for severe pregnancy complications.
 While at Duke, I also worked at the Duke Center for Global Women’s Health Technologies on a self-screening device for cervical cancer designed for low-resource global settings, which earned a Best Research award at NIH’s IEEE HIPOCT Conference in 2019.

 Recent Updates

-• Nov ‘25 📝 Check out our most recent preprint, MIST: Mutual Information via Supervised Training!
+• May ‘25 📝 Our most recent work, MIST: Mutual Information via Supervised Traning, is now published in TMLR!
 We meta-learn mutual information estimators, building estimators that learn to estimate MI directly from samples (rather than computing density or density ratios through bounds).
-Our method achieves substantial gains for high-dimensional, low-sample settings, with massive improvements in inference efficiency.
+Our method achieves substantial gains for high-dimensional, low-sample settings, with orders-of-magnitude improvements in inference efficiency.

 • June ‘25: Delighted to be speaking at CVPR’s DemoDiv workshop about some of our work studying geographic underrepresentation in computer vision.
 I made my presentation publicly available here!